Attorney, family of Black airman fatally shot by Florida deputies want a transparent investigation

 “We are calling for transparency in the investigation into Roger’s death and the immediate release of body cam video to the family,” Crump said.
 “His family and the public deserve to know what occurred in the moments leading up to this tragedy.”

 Crump is a nationally known attorney based in Tallahassee, Florida.
-He has been involved in multiple high-profile law enforcement shooting cases involving Black people, including those of Ahmaud Arbery, Trayvon Martin, Breonna Taylor, Tyre Nichols and George Floyd.
+He has been involved in multiple high-profile law enforcement shooting cases involving Black people, including those of Ahmaud Arbery, Trayvon Martin, Tyre Nichols, George Floyd and Breonna Taylor, who was also killed in her home during a no-knock police raid that targeted her ex-boyfriend in 2020.

 On Wednesday, when he released a statement about Fortson's death, Crump was in Ohio for the funeral of Frank Tyson, a 53-year-old who died in police custody on April 18.